DavidMeda/DApp-Covid-digital-health-pass/readme.md

 Certificates can only be issued by the authorized medical hub and can be verified by anyone.
 On the "Services" page of the site you can do the following:

-    ⋅⋅*Management of the authorizations of affiliated medical hubs ⋅⋅*Publication of antibody test results
+* Management of the authorizations of affiliated medical hubs
+* Publication of antibody test results
-    ⋅⋅*Publication of vaccination certificates
+* Publication of vaccination certificates
-   ⋅⋅* Verification of the results of the antibody tests already published
+* Verification of the results of the antibody tests already published
-    ⋅⋅*Verification of vaccination certificates already published
+* Verification of vaccination certificates already published

 On the following page it is possible to consult the data on vaccination and number of COVID-19 infections for each country.
 To interact correctly with this Dapp it is necessary to install the Metamask wallet as a browser plugin.